simoneSantoni/intro-to-Python-SMM692/_0/python_walkthrough.md

 # Interacting with Python

-There are several ways to interact with Python – let's avoid the boring ones.
+There are sePveral ways to interact with Python – let's avoid the boring ones.

 ## Interactive Python shell